michaelnordmeyer/michaelnordmeyer.github.io/_drafts/wordpress-wants-to-be-like-tumblr.md

 ---
 title: WordPress Wants to be Like Tumblr
-excerpt: 'WordPress copies Tumblr with limited success.
-WordPress is still complicated, Tumblr so much easier.'
+excerpt: WordPress copies Tumblr with limited success.
+WordPress is still complicated, Tumblr so much easier.
 categories:
   - Web
 tags: